onap/archive-appc-deployment/docs/APPC Properties/APPC Properties.rst

 appc.properties
 ===============

-The following features have properties that can be defined by the user as explained below:
 **Event Listener Properties**

 Each event listener which is defined ("LCM" and "demo" by default) has the following properties.
 Each property name is prefixed by the event listener which the property is for (for example